Last updated November 2023

-Still on good footing: standard 3/4-inch-thick solid-wood flooring.
+Still hard to beat: standard 3/4-inch-thick solid-wood flooring.
 It looks and feels more realistic than any engineered marvels.

-Plus, solid wood can be sanded and refinished three or more times, and it’s far less expensive to refinish a floor than to invest in a new one.
-(Click here for ratings of floor refinishing companies.)
+Plus, solid wood can be sanded and refinished three or more times, and it’s far less expensive to refinish an existing floor than to invest in a new one.
+Click here for ratings of refinishing companies.
 Refinishing will cure most ugly stains, scratches, and uneven wear.

-Solid wood is also durable but not indestructible—most solid-wood flooring (except for the most expensive bamboo floors) dents easily and wears faster than other options.
-It can also be discolored by exposure to sunlight, and can warp and buckle if it’s laid in areas prone to moisture, like basements.
+Solid wood is durable but not indestructible; most solid-wood flooring (except for the most expensive bamboo options) dents easily and wears faster than other options.
+It can also be discolored by exposure to sunlight, and can warp and buckle if it’s laid in areas prone to moisture.

-The biggest drawback to solid wood is price: Good-quality prefinished flooring costs from $8 to over $14 per square foot, installed.
-And exotic hardwoods can cost much more.
+The biggest drawback to solid wood is price: Good-quality prefinished flooring costs from $10 to over $15 per square foot, installed.
+Exotic hardwoods can cost much more.

 The grade of the flooring is relatively unimportant for medium or dark finishes because the finish will camouflage many defects.
 As a rule, pay more for select grades only if you want a very uniform floor with a natural finish under a clear sealer.
-Also consider whether “defects” like wild grains and color variation actually might be desirable, since they can lend the surface a unique look.
+Also consider whether “defects” like wild grains and color variation actually might be desirable, since they lend a space a unique look.

-Some wood species are harder than others, meaning they’re more difficult to dent.
-Wood hardness is measured using the Janka Hardness Test, which is the amount of pounds of force (lbf) needed to embed half the diameter of a small steel ball into the wood.
+Some wood species are harder and more difficult to dent than others.
+Hardness is measured via the Janka Hardness Test, which determines the amount of pounds of force (lbf) needed to embed half the diameter of a small steel ball into the wood.
 The Janka rating for red oak, for example, is around 1,260 lbf.
 The softest woods have ratings below 800 lbf, the hardest above 3,000 lbf.
 Although the hardest woods won’t dent easily, they are more prone to splitting, making them more difficult to install than softer ones.